-The Company is required to pay the investor member a cumulative, annual investor services fee of \$5,000 to be increased annually by 3%.
+The Company is required to pay an affiliate of the investor member a cumulative, annual investor services fee of \$8,000, to be increased annually by 3%.
 In the initial year of operations, the fee is to be prorated for the number of months that the Company receives rental income.
 The fee is to commence upon the later of 2023, or the first calendar year in which the Company receives rental income.
 This fee is compensation for property management oversight, tax credit compliance and monitoring and related services.
-The investor services fee is payable annually, out of the Company's available cash flow (see Note 8).
+The investor services fee is payable annually, out of the Company's available cash flow (see Note 7).
 No investor services fee was incurred for the year ended December 31, 2022.